-The budget for the running of the Office of the Kent Police and Crime Commissioner (OPCC) is £1.3million for the year 2019/20.
-This is £200,000 less than when the PCC came into office, and also less than the cost associated with the old Kent Police Authority which was replaced by the OPCC in 2012.
+The budget for the running of the Office of the Kent Police and Crime Commissioner (OPCC) is £1.3million for the year 2019/20, which is £200,000 less than when Mr Scott came into office, and also less than the cost associated with the old Kent Police Authority which was replaced by the OPCC in 2012.

 In addition, the OPCC receives money from Government to use to commission services which support victims and witnesses of crime in Kent.

 Spends and grants over £500

 The Office of the Kent Police and Crime Commissioner is committed to delivering an open and transparent service.